metisjs/metis-ui/src/components/skeleton/index.en-US.md

 ---
 title: Skeleton
+description: Provide a placeholder while you wait for content to load, or to visualize content that doesn't exist yet.
 group:
   title: Feedback
   order: 5
 ---

-Provide a placeholder while you wait for content to load, or to visualize content that doesn't exist yet.

 ## When To Use